VDharini/SeleniumH2k/README.md

 # SeleniumH2k

-This is the automation framework
+This is the automation framework.
+Making changes in the readMe.